bhatanagar10/Adobe_Hackathon_Round_1/README.md

 4. **ExtractDataFromJSON.java** : reads json files from _src\main\resources\UnzippedFiles_ and gets data in order to be filled in ExtractedData.csv.
 5. **Data.java** : It is a model class which has variables, data is filled in to the list of this class which we got from _ExtractDataFromJSON.java_
 6. **InsertDataToCSV.java** : List of data class is is used to fill data into ExtractedData.csv

-## Prerequisites
-Here I have already extracted data using Adobe Extract API and unzipped it too.

-if you want to do this process yourself, then delete the **output** folder and **UnzippedFiles** folder